keamas/AzurePSScripts/RBAC/RB-ControlAzureADRBACRoles/Readme.md

                          }

 ````
-which represent the Active Directory Group to Azure AD Role mapping.
+which represent the Azure AD Group to Azure AD Role mapping.
-***Important*** there are Azure AD Roles and Azure AD Role Templates available in Azure AD.
-This Script only check the Azure AD Roles.
+***Important*** there are Azure AD Roles and Azure AD Role templates in Azure AD available.
+This script only supports the Azure AD roles.
-If you want to map an On-Prem Group to a Azure AD Role template, you have to convert the template to a role!
+If you want to map an AzureAD group to a Azure AD role template, you have to convert the template to a role!

 ***Important*** Bevor you execute the script, please enable the debug modus (Script region: "Define global variables")